2019–20 World Rugby Sevens Series: Tour venues

 Events in Singapore and Hong Kong were originally scheduled to be played in April 2020 but were postponed due to health concerns relating to the COVID-19 pandemic and rescheduled to October 2020.
 In June 2020, World Rugby cancelled all four remaining rounds of the tournament (Singapore, Hong Kong, England and France) due to the pandemic.

 Standings

+The final standings after completion of the six tournaments of the series are shown in the table below.